themanyone/tape/README.md

 ## Metadata Alternatives

 Tape allows us to attach any kind of data to files in a more or less uniform way, even metadata.
-But maybe we don't want to wantonly tape metadata onto files when there are already standards for that. *Or maybe we do, because there are too many competing standards.* Here is what we need to know about metadata along with its advantages and disadvantages.
+But maybe we don't want to wantonly tape metadata onto files when there are already standards for that. *Or maybe we do because there are too many competing standards.* Here is what we need to know about metadata along with its advantages and disadvantages.

 * [How to tell where a file was downloaded from in Windows](http://superuser.com/questions/695507/find-out-where-a-file-was-downloaded-from)
 * [What EXIF Photo Data Is, How to Find It & How to Understand It](http://www.makeuseof.com/tag/exif-photo-data-find-understand/)